IBM/universal-connectors/README.md

 ## Contributing
 To make your connector plug-in available to the community, submit your connector to this repository for IBM Certification.
-We also accept updates or bug fixes to existing plugins, to keep them current:
+We also accept updates or bug fixes to existing plug-ins, to keep them current:

 - [Guidelines for contributing](CONTRIBUTING.md)
 - Benefits include: